DgDamis/Marlin_firmware/README.md

  coptertec      -> github.com/CopterTec/Marlin-Sovol_SV01 <br>

 # SV01-skr-e3-mini-1.2
-Firmware for Sovol SV01 with the BigTreeTech SKR E3 Mini v1.2 with the LCD12864 (ender) screen and BL touch.
+Firmware for Sovol SV01 with the <b>BigTreeTech SKR E3 Mini v1.2</b> with the LCD12864 (ender) screen and BL touch.
 Enables Linear Advance.
 This is a work in progress.
 It will produce usable prints but my not be 100% error free.

 Place the firmware.bin file on the micro sd card, insert it into the skr board and boot.
 It should flash the firmware.